 Music is often used during personal yoga practice, instructor-led classes, and digital yoga teachings.
 But there’s really no “one type” of music for yoga.
 Instead, it's common for yoga instructors to choose songs and tracks that are generally soothing, relaxing, and calming.

 This type of music is similar to spa music or something you might hear at a peaceful retreat center.
 It’s meant for relaxing yoga and may include water sounds and other nature noises.

 Why Should You Listen to Music During Yoga?

 Have you ever had the experience of music completely changing your attitude?

-Music can make you more giving.
-It can help you socialize and cooperate better with others.
-Recent research has even proven that listening to multicultural music gives you a more positive attitude toward different cultures.
+Music can make you more giving3.
+It can help you socialize and cooperate better with others4.
+Recent research has even proven that listening to multicultural music gives you a more positive attitude5 toward different cultures.

 For yoga, the use of soothing music can help you relax, improve your focus, and enhance your practice.
 Listening to nature tracks, Zen music, or other soothing sounds is like a big “relax sign” for your brain.